 Ari has been featured on MTV, Sirius XM, StandUpTalk, Funny Or Die, Cracked, College Humor, TBS, and Fuel.

 In 2010 Ari skateboarded from Oregon to New York to raise money towards at-risk youth for the organization SkateAcrossUSA.com In 2012 Ari skated from Santa Cruz, CA to San Diego, CA almost 600 miles stopping and performing stand up along the way.

 He is a regular performer on Comedy Juice which is known as one of the best shows in the country.
-He has performed in The TBS College Comedy Competition, The Ventura Harbor Comedy Festival, Hi De Ho Comics Halloween Festival, The Spring Island Music and Comedy Festival.
-Ari performs regularly all over LA; some notable venues include The Ice House, Flappers, The Jon Lovitz Comedy Club, The Good Time Comedy Club, and many more.
+He has performed in The TBS College Comedy Competition, Hi De Ho Comics Halloween Festival, and The Spring Island Music and Comedy Festival.
+Ari performs regularly all over LA; some notable venues include The Ice House, Flappers, The Comedy Store, The Improv, and many more.

 ComedyJuice is one of the top comedy brands in the world, producing hundreds of live comedy events and hours of online content every year as well as being an online entertainment destination.
 With partnerships with many of the other top comedy brands including CollegeHumor.com, Improv Comedy Clubs, Comedy.com, Comix Comedy Club, The Ice House Comedy Club, and National Lampoon, ComedyJuice content reaches a wide national audience of comedy fans through both live events and digital media.